Yii-de/Yii-de/README.md

 ###

   <ul>
-    <li>Hello, I'm Huy from Viet Nam. 📚 I'm currently learning how to become a Full-stack Dev.</li>
+    <li>Hello, I'm Huy from Vietnam. 📚 I'm currently learning how to become a Full-stack Dev.</li>
   </ul>

 ###